 Templates and checklists

 These are the ways to start the risk assessment process in a calm and mild form.
 Lists are based on past experiences and involve lessons that are learned through these experiences.
-Checklists can be custom built or copied from online and offline sources.
+Checklists can be custom-built or copied from online and offline sources.

 Templates are alternate to checklists and let you match the required activities with finished activities.
 They allow comparing the actual work with checklist items.
 Templates and checklists are time saving and efficient methods of risk identification.

 Independent assessment refers to a higher external expert in risk identification to make sure that all aspects of risk-based testing are covered in the first step.
-While there are many specialisation benefits of hiring assessment personnel, it can be very costly.
+While there are many specialization benefits of hiring assessment personnel, it can be very costly.

 Moreover, he or she may not match with your company's working styles.
 Independent assessors have their identification approaches.
 This method of risk identification is useful in supercritical projects where a mistake can lead your company into criminal grounds.